alenyeh1014/DataScience-TwitterAnalytics/README.md

 # Web Analytics: NBA Predictions with Twitter
-Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.
+Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning methodologies.

 ### Project Objective

-* The purpose of this project is to apply Machine Learning and Deep Learning Methodologies in Social Media Analytics such as Twitter in order to forecast NBA result predictions in this project.
+* The purpose of this project is to apply Machine Learning and Deep Learning methodologies in social media analytics such as Twitter in order to predict the game results of NBA.
+Thus, more business opportunities can be detected and utilized not only for NBA but also for other relevant sport leagues.

 ### Methods Used